Frank-ZY-Dou/Coverage_Axis/README.md

 # Key Features

-- Coverage Axis computation for both mesh and point cloud inputs.
+- We provide Coverage Axis computation for both mesh and point cloud inputs.
 - Operations are accelerated by GPU, e.g., computation of coverage matrix and winding number for a mesh.